hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 * The reference to the care plan is mandatory if the intervention is repeating such as 'Fysisk træning'.

 ## CarePlan
-The CarePlan is used whenever a prevention/health promotion care pathway is planned for a citizen in Danish municipalities.
+The CarePlan is used whenever a §140 training is planned for a citizen in Danish municipalities.
 Care plan is a way to describe when a number of planned interventions are delivered together with a common schedule.

 ##### Attributes
 * A category code, which can be either 'Opfølgningsforløb efter §140' or